groonga/groonga/doc/source/reference/commands/column_create.rst

 column or vector column) that is marked as index target column.
 You can set multiple columns as index target columns to one index column.

+If you make a new index, it is invalid until finishing of index build.

 If Groonga has an index column for the ``age`` column of the ``People`` table, Groonga can do fast equal search, fast comparison search and fast range search against ``age`` column values.